georgiadisc/eclass_api/README.md

 - **getInfo()**: Returns information about the institute such as its name and its url.

-- **getCourses()**: If user is logged in, it returns the list of user's registered courses, otherwise, it returns a list of available courses in platform (opencourses).
+- **getCourses()**: If user is logged in, it returns a list of user's registered courses, otherwise, it returns a list of available courses in platform (opencourses).

-- **getTools({required String courseId})**: Returns the course tools for a specific course (ie the left menu).
-It works in the same way as the regular menu, ie if the user logged in is an instructor it returns 2 additional groups of tools (inactive and management).
+- **getTools({required String courseId})**: Returns the course tools for a specific course (i.e. the left menu).
+It works in the same way as the regular menu, i.e. if the user logged in is an instructor it returns 2 additional groups of tools (inactive and management).

-- **getPortfolio()**: Returns the list of user's registered courses along with their profile tools.
+- **getPortfolio()**: Returns a list of user's registered courses along with their profile tools.

-- **getAnnouncements({required String courseId})**: Returns the list of course's announcements.
-Requires that a user is logged in.
+- **getAnnouncements({required String courseId})**: Returns a list of course's announcements.
+Requires that the user is logged in.

-- **getMessages()**: Returns the list of user's messages.
+- **getMessages()**: Returns a list of user's messages.

 - **logout()**: Session destruction and logout.